 Having said that an emperor’s long reign is surely an important milestone whether or not they were an able ruler or a tyrant?
 It is said that this silver dish (and probably many others) was made to commemorate his victories, in particular, his twentieth anniversary of his accession to power.
 (Constantius was a very young boy when he was first made Caesar in the year 324.)

-The detail of this silver dish (below) shows the emperor Constantius, riding in triumph, with the personification of victory (Nike) and a foot soldier on either side of him.
+The detail of this silver dish (above) shows the emperor Constantius, riding in triumph, with the personification of victory (Nike) and a foot soldier on either side of him.
 Upon the shield of the soldier lies the detailed Christian symbol chi rho ( a motif of the first two letters of Christ’s name in Greek, X and P).

 The silver dish of Constantius II was found in Kertch, Crimea, but is credited as being made in Antioch.

 Photo credit: The copyright status of the silver dish of Constantius II seems to be unclear.
 I make use of it under the rationale of fair use for educational purposes.
 If any errors exist please let me know.